 When it comes to fall there are two absolute certainties: the leaves will drop from the trees, and boys will require a few new outfits.
-Occasions like the first day of school will need him looking his very best, while outdoor activities like leaf peeping and the annual hayride call for utilitarian clothing that can keep up with his play.
-And because you can't count out a November snowstorm, we'll be sure to cover the boys winter coatsoptions that he won't need before long too.
+Occasions like the first day of school will need him looking his very best, while outdoor activities like leaf-peeping and the annual hayride call for utilitarian clothing that can keep up with his play.
+And because you can't count out a November snowstorm, we'll be sure to cover the boy's winter coats options that he will need before long too.

 What could fall be without a proper hayride?
 For this classic fall outing, you won't have to worry about making an impression: your main concern will be what kind of clothes can make it through a corn maze and back unscathed.
 For that reason, consider a classic pair of jeans paired with a rugby shirt.
 If things get a little bit chilly at night, bring along a sweatshirt or a fleece jacket as a second layer.
 And if there's any chance of apple picking, be sure to have a sports bag in tow.